mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/project/project-settings/_index.md

 ### 7.1 UI Resources Package

-{{% alert type="info" %}}
+{{% alert color="info" %}}

 The option to designate a custom UI resources package was added in Mendix 7.9.0.

 {{% /alert %}}

-The look and feel of a Mendix application is governed by the [UI resources package](ui-resources-package).
+The look and feel of a Mendix application is governed by the [UI resources package](/refguide7/ui-resources-package/).
 This package supplies the project with all the required theme information accompanied by matching page templates and building blocks.
 The module which is designated as the UI resources package is governed by the **UI resources package** setting.
 Generally, this is automatically updated when a new UI resources package is imported.
 However, with this setting, the desired module can also be set manually.

 ### 7.2 Theme ZIP File

-{{% alert type="warning" %}}
+{{% alert color="warning" %}}

 [Deprecated] The use of a ZIP file to configure a project's theme is deprecated.
-As of 7.9.0, a [UI resources package](ui-resources-package) is the preferred method of sharing themes.
+As of 7.9.0, a [UI resources package](/refguide7/ui-resources-package/) is the preferred method of sharing themes.

 {{% /alert %}}